alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * arranging intra company transfers
 * drop shipping

+###Goods that you can't traffick, broker, arrange sales for or move

+There's a ban on "Category A" goods, including:

+* explosives like anti personnel land mines and cluster munitions
+* torture goods

 ### Trafficking or brokering banned goods or to embargoed countries

 There are tighter controls on trafficking or brokering for some goods and for some locations.